Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

  The number of slower layers determines how many layers from the beginning of the print are going to be slower than the rest.
 The overall success rate of a print is relying on the first layers adhering to the bed correctly.
 The speed of your print is gradually increased over these layers.

-**Travel**
+Travel
+^^^^^^^^^^

 1. Combing mode

- Combing mode keeps the print nozzle within the interior of the model whil traveling from one point to another.
+ Combing mode keeps the print nozzle within the interior of the model while traveling from one point to another.
 This reduces the number of retraction moves because the extruder wont retract if enabled, but will increase print time.
 If combing mode is off, the print nozzle will travel the shortest distance from where it stopped to the next point it needs to go, not minding what is in its path underneath it.

 .. image:: images/combing.png
    :alt: Combing Paths